Notes on signing, wayfinding, alphabets and recognition.

 When you are lost, where do you go, what do you do?

-You can, metaphorically, look for a sign.
+You can, metaphorically, look for a sign—some augury that portends the next path.
 That might help.
 Or you can look at a map.
 They are the same thing.
 A sign is a map.
 A map is, in fact, a grouping of signs, arranged to help you get somewhere.

 Highway Gothic & Clearview comparisons